amarula/wiki-amarula/opensource/chatgpt-gerrit.rst

 .. figure:: /images/chatgpt_query_max.png
     :width: 650

-    ChatGPT interaction with the author in response to an inquiry about a code line from a Python project
+    ChatGPT interaction in response to an inquiry about a code line from a Python project

 It is also possible to submit broader inquiries about the entire Patch Set.